 The Indus supplies the major water resources for the development of the economy of Pakistan - particularly the Breadbasket of Punjab province, which represents the lion's share of the farming production of the country, and Sindh.
 The expression Punjab is a portmanteau of two words - panj denoting five, and ab denoting water, offering the simple denotation of the Land of the Five Rivers.
 The five rivers or Panjnad after which Punjab is named are the Jhelum, Chenab, Ravi, Beas, and the Sutlej.
 In addition, the river aids several heavy industries and functions as the principal supply of drinkable water in Pakistan.

-The origin of the river is located in Tibet; it starts at the meeting point of the Sengge and Gar rivers that sap the Gangdise Shan and Nganglong Kangri mountain ranges.
-The river subsequently runs to the northwest via Baltistan and Ladakh into Gilgit, immediately south to the Karakoram Mountain range.
-The Shyok, Gilgit and Shigar rivers transport icy waters into the major river.
+The origin of the river is located in Tibet; it starts at the meeting point of the Sengar and Gar rivers that sap the Gangdise Shan and Nganglong Kangri mountain ranges.
+The river subsequently runs to the northwest via Baltistan and Ladakh into Gilgit, immediately south of the Karakoram Mountain range.
+The Shyok, Gilgit, and Shigar rivers transport icy waters into the major river.
 It slowly turns toward the south, emerging from the hills between Rawalpindi and Peshawar.
 The river leaves behind enormous canyons with depths of 4,500-5,200 meters (15,000-17,000 feet) in the vicinity of the Nanga Parbat formation.
 The Indus River runs rapidly through Hazara and is barraged at the Tarbela Reservoir.
 The Kabul River meets the river close to Attock.
 The rest of its itinerary to the sea is in the Punjab and Sindh basins and the river gets sluggish and extremely plaited.
 The Panjnad River meets it at Mithankot.
 Ahead of this meeting point, the Indus, once upon a time, was called Satnad River (Sat = seven, Nadi = river), as the river was at the moment transporting the waters of Kabul River, the five Punjab rivers, and the Indus River.
 Going across Jamshoro, it finishes its itinerary in a big delta located to the east of Thatta.
-Cotton, wheat, and sugarcane are the major agricultural produces of this area.
+Cotton, wheat, and sugarcane are the major agricultural produce of this area.

 The Indus is one of the handfuls of rivers in the world that display a tidal bore.
 The river system is mostly fed by the glaciers and snows of the Himalayan, Hindu Kush, and Karakoram mountain ranges of Tibet, the northern parts of Pakistan, and the state of Jammu and Kashmir respectively.
 The stream of the river is also decided by the seasons - it reduces significantly in the winter, at the same time overflowing its banks in the monsoon (July to September).
-Furthermore, there is proof of a stable switch in the itinerary of the river from ancient era - it turned to the west from running into the Rann of Kutch and bordering Banni grasslands following the earthquake in 1816.
+Furthermore, there is proof of a stable switch in the itinerary of the river from the ancient era - it turned to the west from running into the Rann of Kutch and bordering Banni grasslands following the earthquake in 1816.